-ELECTROKINETIC SOLUTIONS (EKS)—EKS, Inc. a sustainable technology company, has developed the ElectroKinetic Solutions – Dewatering Technology (EKS-DT).
+ELECTROKINETIC SOLUTIONS (EKS)—EKS, Inc. a clean technology company, has developed the ElectroKinetic Solutions – Dewatering Technology (EKS-DT).
 This innovative technology is applicable to a wide range of industrial situations where difficult-to-dewater slurries, sludges and unstable clay soil conditions are present.
 EKS-DT is particularly well suited to dewatering the fine fluid tailings produced during the extraction of bitumen from oil sand.
 Extensive research has shown that EKS-DT is energy efficient and cost competitive.
-Field-scale demonstrations are planned for 2018.

 EKS is also developing applications of its technology for other types of mine tailings, slurries and sludges.
 Research is ongoing into additional applications and improvements to the technology.